sjdh02/trOS/README.md

 will build a `release-small` binary and then run it with qemu.

+# 4coder users
+if you use the [4coder](https://4coder.net) editor, there is an included project file you can use to open the source as well as build/run it. the file assumes you have `zig` in your PATH. note the the 'run' functionality is a bit lacking because the pane it opens does not accept input, though this should be less of an inssue when USB support is available.

 # credit

 thanks to [andrew kelly](https://github.com/andrewrk/clashos/) for the build file.

+thanks to [bzt](https://github.com/bztsrc/raspi3-tutorial/0B_readsector) for the emmc/sd card code.